U.S. Relations With Trinidad and Tobago

 Bilateral Economic Relations

 The United States is Trinidad and Tobago’s largest trading partner.
-In 2016, Trinidad and Tobago exported $3 billion of goods to the United States and imported $2.3 billion of goods and services from the United States, generating a trade deficit in goods of $615 million for the United States.
-Economic agreements between the United States and Trinidad and Tobago include a Bilateral Investment Treaty (1996), a MOU Concerning Protection of Intellectual Property Rights (1994), and a Convention for the Avoidance of Double Taxation (1970).
-Trinidad’s leading export to the United States is liquefied natural gas.
-It also exports products from its downstream energy industry, such as chemicals and fertilizers.
-Top exported products from the United States to Trinidad and Tobago include oilfield equipment, industrial machines, and various consumer goods and food items.
+In 2018, Trinidad and Tobago exported more than $3.7 billion of goods to the United States and imported $2.1 billion of goods from the United States, generating a trade deficit in goods of approximately $1.6 billion for the United States.
+Economic agreements between the United States and Trinidad and Tobago include a Bilateral Investment Treaty (1996), an MOU Concerning Protection of Intellectual Property Rights (1994), and a Convention for the Avoidance of Double Taxation (1970).